National Institute of Education: International recognition

-QS World University Rankings by Subject of Education 2013 published by Quacquarelli Symonds ranked NIE 10th in the world and 2nd in Asia ahead of top education faculties such as University of California, Berkeley and University of Toronto.
+QS World University Rankings by Subject of Education 2024 published by Quacquarelli Symonds ranked NIE 10th in the world and 2nd in Asia.
 One of NIE's executive programmes, the Leaders in Education Programme (LEP), has attracted international attention.
 The six-month programme prepares senior education officers for principalship.
 NIE received endorsement of its five-year strategic plan by an MOE-appointed International Advisory Panel, comprising academics from overseas universities, in August 2007.

 Additionally, Singapore's education system and teacher education programmes were ranked among the world's best in a report by McKinsey and Company in September 2007.

 Student clubs

 The NTUSU consists of 16 constituent bodies, of which the NIE Student Teachers' Club is one.
 Only student teachers who are members of the NTUSU are eligible for full membership of the NIE Student Teachers' Club.

-Student teachers of NIE other than those defined under ordinary membership and students from other schools in NTU may apply for affiliate membership subject to the approval of the Management Committee and recommendation of the Advisor of the Club.
+Student teachers of NIE other than those defined under ordinary membership and students from other schools in NTU may apply for affiliate membership subject to the approval of the Management Committee and recommendation of the Advisor of the club.

 The main role of the NIE Student Teachers' Club is to promote and safeguard the interests and welfare of student teachers in NIE, as encapsulated by its vision To Serve, to Provide, and Unite.

 The Club achieves this by: promoting vibrancy on campus for a safe and lively environment that student-teachers feel at home in; organising events that lend a sense of vibrancy and active student life; and refining initiatives that care for the needs and wants of student-teachers in NIE.
-The Club also functions as the core vessel of communication between the students, subsidiary clubs, and NTU-NIE administration.
+The club also functions as the core vessel of communication between the students, subsidiary clubs, and NTU-NIE administration.
 Regardless of race, language, religion, and other lines of divide, the TTC takes pride in upholding equal treatment and equality for all student-teachers in NIE.

 The NIE Student Teachers' Club comprises the following sub-clubs and societies: